1129hiki/123_betting_system/README.md

 # 123 betting system

-This is implementation of 123 betting system (I don't know what it is called in English so I named it) 123 betting is betting strategy for casino roulette.
+This is implementation of 123 betting system (I don't know what it is called in English so I named it).
+123 betting is betting strategy for casino roulette.
 The strategy could be used for any betting in which payout are roughly 1/2 or 1/3.

 - payout = 1/2: black/red, odd/even...